minisemin/minisemin.github.io/about.markdown

 permalink: /about/
 ---

-Grad School Looks Cool...
-This sentence just poped up in my head while I was building this website.
-I like it.
+# About Me

+Hi!
+I am a Biology PhD student, studying computational biology and biophysics.

+# About this website

-This website contains study notes related to biology and computer science.
+This website contains study notes and projects related to biology and computer science.
 There will be small amount of illustration tools and drawing too.
-Because I am a Bio and CS double major student who loves art.

 I hope you enjoy it!